JonathanMalott/JonathanMalottResume/README.md

 - **Laser-scanned As-builts and Templates**
   - Used Leica iCON tools to perform robotic layout and template as-built data.
   - We were one of the early adopters of this new tool.
 We worked with Leica and provided feedback and testing to improve the tool and make it more appropriate for the use cases we needed.

+**Company Background:**
+Escobedo Group LLP is a vertically-integrated luxury home builder with in-house divisions for design, metal fabrication, stone milling, millwork, and cranes.
+It is responsible for the Dario Panelized System, which embeds electrical, plumbing, insulation, and cladding systems into prefabricated panels to improve framing efficiency and trade coordination.

+**Responsibilities:**

+- Led R&D initiatives for ERP-BIM interoperability and real-time construction data integration.
+- Engineered custom submodules in Odoo ERP to support AEC workflows.
+- Built web apps using Autodesk Platform Services for real-time model interaction.
+- Developed pyRevit automation tools to standardize Revit modeling/documentation.
+- Championed digital transformation and BIM data analytics.

 **Keywords:**